Reading Time: 3 minutes

 Narcotics addiction is one of the most debilitating, dangerous addictions one can possibly suffer from.
 If you are dealing with one, it’s time you pursued inpatient drug rehab.
 There was a period of time when the term “narcotics” applied to all drugs and some people still use it that way, for example narcotics officers.
 However, more specifically, narcotics are opioids, or opium, derivatives, and synthetic substitutes.

-According to the Drug Enforcement Administration, DEA, the word “narcotic” is related to the Greek word for “stupor.”
+The word “narcotic” is related to the Greek word for “stupor.”
 Therefore, narcotics are those drugs that relieve pain and dull the senses.

 Opioids form one of the most difficult addictions to overcome.
 They are highly addictive and users come to depend upon their effects.
 In fact, over a period of use, the brain and body will adjust and only function normally when drugs are present.